equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

 forward model.
 The valid values are:

 * ASCII - This is just text file with formatted numbers.
-* ASCII_TEMPLATE - An plain text file with formatted numbers, and an arbitrary header/footer.
+* ASCII_TEMPLATE - A plain text file with formatted numbers, and an arbitrary header/footer.
 * BINARY_FLOAT - A vector of binary float numbers.
 * BINARY_DOUBLE - A vector of binary double numbers.